brson/contract-game/doc/notes.md

 pub fn fire(self) -> Result<(), Error>
 ```

+This method is returning the error I am currently stuck on.

 `Error` here is the [`ink_env::Error`] enum,
 which, as we would hope,
 has the variant we've seen called `Decode`.